HCK172/titanic/README.md

 2. SVM non-scaled: 75.6%
 3. SVM scaled: 79.9%

 The modest increase over the the base model is enough to move from the lowest rank (gender only model) to the top 15%.
 It will clearly be necessary to generate additional informative features to make further progress.
-This despite the number of perfect "predicitons" that populate the top of the list.
-I suppose you shouldn't predict what you can just look up.